 Having had enough of her push-back, the men forced Wanduta and another woman into a neighbor’s home and locked them inside, ordering them to keep silent.
-She waited for an opportunity to escape, and after 30 minutes, her and the other woman snuck out of a window.
-Immediately she went to her home to search for her five children, and found that although her house had been ransacked, all of her children were safe.
+She waited for an opportunity to escape, and after 30 minutes, she and the other woman snuck out of a window.
+Immediately she went to her home to search for her five children and found that although her house had been ransacked, all of her children were safe.

 “My daughter had seen another group of five coming towards the house and hid under the bed.
 They did not see her.
 My son saw them and ran to hide in the nearby bush,” she explained.